 Some of the disguising features of South African cars are:

-What's your Dinky Toys worth?
+What's your Dinky Toys worth in 2021?
 Here are some recently sold items.